Related Links

 What is an Appeal?

 An Appeal is the review of the decision of a trial court's final judgment or other legal ruling.
 An appeal is not a new trial.
-Any party to the action requesting the higher court to review a decision made by a lower court may file an appeal.
+Any party who lost in a case decision may file an appeal to have a requesting the higher court review a decision made by a lower court.

 Appeal Terminology